5l1v3r1/OWA-MailboxSearch/README.md

     Invoke-ItemBodySearch     -   Searches Email bodys for matches against provided terms and returns email content.
     Get-FolderItems           -   Returns all emails within the user provided Mailbox folder.

+The Microsoft.Exchange.WebServices.dll is now embedded within the script to make it more portable.